EthambutolPK/Ethambutol_PK-/README.md

 Please also note that the models here are sensitive to intial parameters: should a model fail to fit initial parameters may need to be adjusted.

-etb_structural_exploration.jl : This file explores the number of distribution compartments for ethambutol and also contains the code to create Pumas populations!
-These are used in other files, as such it is recommended to run this file first.
+S1_etb_structural_exploration.jl : This file explores the number of distribution compartments for ethambutol and also contains the code to create Pumas populations!
+These are used to fit the models in other files, as such it is recommended to run this file first.

-Etb_NCA_summary.jl: Perform Non-compartmental Analysis for observations on Day 0 and week 6.
+S2_Etb_NCA_summary.jl: Perform Non-compartmental Analysis for observations on Day 0 and week 6.

-Etb_WT_HIV_exploration.jl: Explore allometric weight and HIV covariates (stepwise forward step).
+S3_Etb_WT_HIV_exploration.jl: Explore allometric weight and HIV covariates (stepwise forward step).
 REQUIRES POPULATIONS FROM etb_structural_exploration.

-Etb_forward_backwards_selection.jl: Forward and backwards selection of covariates.
+S4_etb_backwards_selection.jl: Backwards elimination of covariates.
 REQUIRES POPULATIONS FROM etb_structural_exploration.jl AND DATA FROM etb_WT_HIV_exploration.jl

+S5_etb_forward_selection.jl: Forward selection of covariates.REQUIRES POPULATIONS FROM etb_structural_exploration.jl AND DATA FROM etb_WT_HIV_exploration.jl

-Etb_IIV_stepwsie.jl: Stepwise removal of Inter-individual variability.
+S6_etb_IIV_stepwsie.jl: Stepwise removal of Inter-individual variability.
 REQUIRES POPULATIONS FROM etb_structural_exploration.jl AND DATA FROM etb_WT_HIV_exploration.jl

-Etb_final_model_and_diagnostics.jl: Final PK model and accompanying diagnostics.
+S7_etb_final_model_and_diagnostics.jl: Final PK model and accompanying diagnostics.

-Etb_logistic_regression: Logistic regression of different factors for delayed bacteriological clearance.
+S8_etb_logistic_regression: Logistic regression of different factors for delayed bacteriological clearance.

-Auc_calculations.jl: Simulate AUC using the model and test for any significant differences.
+S9_auc_calculations.jl: Simulate AUC using the model and test for any significant differences.

-Cmax_predictions.jl: Simulate Cmax using the model and test for any significant differences.
+S10_cmax_predictions.jl: Simulate Cmax using the model and test for any significant differences.

-Etb_kaplan_meier: Kaplan Meier curve, stratifying by CXL.
+S11_etb_kaplan_meier: Kaplan Meier curve, stratifying by CXL.